OpenEnergyPlatform/open-MaStR/paper.md

 ---
-title: 'open-mastr: A Python Package to Download and Clean the German Energy Registry Marktstammdatenregister'
+title: 'open-mastr: A Python Package to Download and Process the German Energy Registry Marktstammdatenregister'
 tags:
   - Python
   - energy